Bridging the Imitation Gap by Adaptive Insubordination

-Subsequently, it will head directly to the goal, see the policies highlighted in Figs. \ref{fig:lighthouse-f1-obs}, \ref{fig:lighthouse-f2-obs}.
+Subsequently, it will head directly to the goal.
+See the policies highlighted in Figs.~\ref{fig:lighthouse-f1-obs}, \ref{fig:lighthouse-f2-obs}.
 The intuition for this result is straightforward: until the agent observes one of the corners it cannot know if the goal is to the right or left and, conditional on its observations, each of these events is equally likely under $\mu$ (assumed uniform).
-Hence in half of these events the expert will instruct the agent to go right and in the other half to go left.
-The cross-entropy loss will cause $\pi_{f^i}^{\text{IL}}$ to be uniform in all such states.
-We defer a rigorous treatment of this example to the Appendix~\ref{sec:formal-lighthouse-example}.
-Furthermore, in Sec.~\ref{sec:experiments} and Fig.~\ref{fig:lh-plots}, we train $f^i$-partial policies with $f^j$-optimal experts for a 2D variant of this example.
-We empirically verify that a student learns a better policy while imitating teachers with a similar filtration than ``more intelligent'' ones. \end{example}
+Hence for half of these events the \expert will instruct the agent to go right.
+For the other half the instruction is to go left.
+See App.~\ref{sec:formal-lighthouse-example} for a rigorous treatment of this example.
+In Sec.~\ref{sec:experiments} and Fig.~\ref{fig:lh-plots}, we train $f^i$-restricted policies with $f^j$-optimal \expert{}s for a 2D variant of this example.
+We empirically verify that a student learns a better policy when imitating \expert{}s whose filtration function is closest to their own.}